 DHS will review and approve each Statewide Communications Interoperability Plan using the SAFECOM Criteria for Statewide Interoperability Strategic Plans.
-In addition, NTIA will review each Statewide Plan to ensure that States and Territories address the three PSIC requirements set forth below.
+In addition, NTIA will review each Statewide Plan to ensure that States and Territories address the PSIC requirements set forth below.

-- Describe how public safety agencies will acquire, deploy, and train on interoperable communications systems that use or enable interoperability with communications systems that use the public safety spectrum in the 700 megahertz frequency band; - Describe how local and tribal government entities' interoperable communications needs have been included in the planning process and how their needs are being addressed, if applicable; and - Describe how authorized nongovernmental organizations' interoperable communications needs have been included in the planning process and how their needs are being addressed, if applicable.
+- Describe how public safety agencies will plan and coordinate, acquire, deploy, and train on interoperable communications equipment, software and systems that (1) utilize reallocated public safety spectrum-the public safety spectrum in the 700 megahertz frequency band, (2) enable interoperability with communications systems that can utilize reallocated public safety spectrum for radio communications, or (3) otherwise improve or advance the interoperability of public safety communications systems that utilize other public safety spectrum bands; - Describe how a strategic technology reserve will be established and implemented to preposition or secure interoperable communications in advance for immediate deployment in an emergency or major disaster; - Describe how local and tribal government entities' interoperable communications needs have been included in the planning process and how their needs are being addressed, if applicable; and

+Describe how authorized nongovernmental organizations' interoperable communications needs have been included in the planning process and how their needs are being addressed, if applicable.